Systemically important financial institution: Asia

 Banks in Japan deemed systemically important are stress tested by the International Monetary Fund (IMF).
 Banks in China are mostly state run and are stress tested by the national banking authority.

 United States

 Stress testing

-In the United States, the largest banks are regulated by the Federal Reserve (FRB) and the Office of the Comptroller of Currency (OCC).
+In the United States, the largest banks are regulated by the Federal Reserve (FRB) and the Office of the Comptroller of the Currency (OCC).
 These regulators set the selection criteria, establish hypothetical adverse scenarios and oversee the annual tests.
 19 banks operating in the U.S. (at the top tier) have been subject to such testing since 2009.
 Banks showing difficulty under the stress tests are required to postpone share buybacks, curtail dividend plans and if necessary raise additional capital financing.